-- 45% Score on the 9 homework assignments, each worth 5% - 45% Score on 5 guizzes/exams, each worth 9%. - 5% For turning in all homework assignments.
+- 45% Score on the 9 homework assignments, each worth 5% - 45% Score on 2 quizzes/1 final exam, each worth 15%. - 5% For turning in all homework assignments.
 These are "all or none" points, received if you turn in all assignments, not received if you do not.
 They are an added incentive for completing all homeworks.
-Note: you can receive these bonus points even if some assignments are handed in late, as long as all assignments are eventually handed in. - 5% Sufficient participation in in-class exercises
+Note: you can receive these points even if some assignments are handed in late, as long as all assignments are eventually handed in. - 5% Sufficient participation in in-class exercises